Free school meals / pupil premium funding

 - Contacting the school admissions team on 020 8937 3110 for a paper copy of the application form which they will post to you.

-The application form is only for a child or young person who attend a full time school or nursery in the London borough of Brent.
+The application form is only for a child or young person who attends a full time school or nursery in the London borough of Brent.

 We will ask for proof of child benefit to be provided if this is your first application for free school meals.
 Eligibility for free school meals will not be backdated, so ensure you apply as soon as possible.